 The same explanation after work is completed sounds like an attempt to justify a poor job.

 The call-backs you are experiencing are, no doubt, due to the pit polish weathering (which it always does).
 This gives you two choices: Continue using pit polish and explain it will eventually weather and look a little different.
 Do not use pit polish, so that what customers see is the same as what they will see in a few months.
 They will have no reason to be alarmed at a change in appearance.
 Incidentally, some techs only polish dealer's vehicles.

 A customer recently accused me of scratching the paint on his fender while I was stretching across it to do his repair.
 I am sure that I did not scratch it; it had to have been done either before or after my job.
 I cannot prove it, but neither can he.
 He is not a happy camper, to say the least.
 Do you have any suggestions?

-- Here is another case where an ounce of prevention is worth a pound of cure.
-The best way to win an arguement with a customer is to avoid it in the first place.
+Here is another case where an ounce of prevention is worth a pound of cure.
+The best way to win an argument with a customer is to avoid it in the first place.
 As long as he believes that he is right you are the loser.

 Would you discuss the use of heat in the repair process?
 I have had a few bad experiences with customers when their windshields cracked out while I was heating the windshield during a repair.
 I cannot understand why it works fine sometimes and other times is a disaster.

 First, you have to understand that glass, like many other materials, expands when heated.
 If you apply too much heat too quickly to a small area where it already has a break, the expansion will almost surely cause the crack to run.